 Ever wanted to try a purple potato pastry?
 That's essentially the taro pie, served daily at McDonald's China.
 Taro is a root vegetable popular in South Asia and the Pacific Islands, somewhat similar to a sweet potato, but with a slight lilac hue.
 It forms the filling for this dessert, which is also available at McDonald's restaurants in Hawaii.

 Double Sausage Burger

-Much of McDonald’s Sweden menu looks a lot like any other, except the prevalence of pickled onions, but two items stand out: the Chicken and Beluga Lentil Salad, and the Chicken and Hummus Salad.
-Both items come in a tall plastic bowl with chicken breast, cabbage, and spices.
-The Chicken and Beluga Lentil Salad also has pickled carrots, mustard vinegar, and black lentils and quinoa.
-The Chicken and Hummus Salad is served with a hearty dollop of hummus.
+Much of McDonald's Sweden menu looks a lot like any other, except for the prevalence of pickled onions, but one item stands out: the Mango-Chili Chicken and Kale Salad.
+It comes in a tall plastic bowl with chicken breast, leafy kale, rice, and a spicy-sweet mango chili topping.

 The Bacon Roll

 There's something beautiful about the simplicity of great design—something so self-evident that it instantly begs the question: How did we live before?
 The Bacon Roll, saved from an unnecessarily complicating "Mc" prefix, is just that: bacon, ketchup or brown sauce, on a fresh bread roll.
 There is no wasted space, no filler, no extraneous "Mc"—this is a simple McDonald's United Kingdom breakfast classic.